 ASTRONOMY AND PHYSICS ADVISING TIPS

-At Union, physics and astronomy classes are small and personal, labs are taught by the regular faculty rather than by graduate students, and instruction is characterized by individual attention.
-The department of Physics and Astronomy offers Bachelor of Science degrees in both Physics and Astronomy, as well as minors in Physics, Astrophysics, and Astronomy.
-The major sequences are ten courses each, plus two courses in mathematics, and two other science courses.
+At Union, astronomy classes are small and personal, labs are taught by the regular faculty rather than by graduate students, and instruction is characterized by individual attention.
+The department of Physics and Astronomy offers a Bachelor of Science degree in Astronomy as well as minors in Astrophysics and Astronomy.
+The major sequence is ten courses, plus two courses in mathematics, and two other science courses.
 The minor programs require six courses each.
 A complete listing of courses and requirements can be found in Union’s online course catalogue.

-We also offer two sets of sample schedules for students interested in how the required courses fit into their four years:
+We also offer a sample schedule for students interested in how the required courses fit into their four years: